liamli0509/FunStudy/README.md

 ```

 ## Monte Carlo for Option Pricing
+Using Monte Carlo to estimate option price
 ## Binomial Tree for Option Pricing
+Using Binomial Tree to estimated option price (Amercian Option has no closed solution)
 ## Using Spark/Pyspark to Estimate pi value
+First try on Spark.
+Spark is probably the better tool if we deal with large amount of data.
+Spark has different APIs and